ChristianSi/lytspel/README.md

 Lytspel not only creates an unambiguous mapping between the sounds used in English and their written representations, it also indicates which syllable in each word is the stressed one.

+In addition to the reform proposal, there will be a full dictionary and a converter that translates traditional spelling into Lytspel.
+Both are currently work in progress.

 Here are two example paragraphs written in Lytspel.
 The first is [The North Wind and the